 The Block Time ensures that a certain rule is applied for a minimum period.
-This means that the system is locked to a certain rule in a period equal to the block time after it is activated.
+This means that the system is locked to a certain rule in a period equal to the block time after it is activated, even if the condition is no longer TRUE.